HamzaSayyid/HamzaSayyid/README.md

 - 🌱 I’m constantly trying to learn everything 🤣
 - 👯 I’m looking to create applications that I can be proud of ✌️
 - 🥅 2021 Goals: Contribute to more open source projects
-- ⚡ Fun fact: I love playing video games
+- ⚡ Fun fact: I love learning human languages

 ## Connect with me